aiidateam/aiida-test-cache/docs/source/user_guide/archive_cache.rst

 The fixture will look for the AiiDA archive named ``diff_workchain.aiida`` in a folder named ``caches`` in the same directory as the test file, if nothing else is specified.
 If this exists the archive is imported and the AiiDA caching functionality is enabled.
 All calculations created inside the with block will use the cached nodes if their inputs and attributes match.
-If the archive does not exist the workchain will try to run the complete calculation and, afterwards, create the archive in the specified location.
+If the archive does not exist the, workchain will try to run the complete calculation and, afterwards, create the archive in the specified location.

 .. note::
     The hashing mechanism of AiiDA is modified within tests that use the fixture to ignore certain attributes that would invalidate the